Maximum a posteriori testing in statistical inverse problems: Introduction

 To clarify the notation, let $\P_u$ for given $u \in \X$ denote the distribution of $Y$ on $\Y^*$, given $U = u$.
 Then, we interpret $H$ and $K$ as subsets of the class $\{\P_u: u \in \X\}$.
 Let $\nu$ denote the distribution of $\sigma Z$ on $\Y^*$.
 The distribution $\P_u = \nu(\cdot - Tu)$ of $Y$, given $U = u$, is absolutely continuous with respect to $\nu$ for all $u \in \X$ with

 see appendix 7.4 of \cite{Nickl2020Bernstein}.
 For $y \in \Y^*$, the posterior distribution $\Pi(\cdot|Y = y) = \Normal(m,C)$ on $\X$ is almost surely Gaussian with mean

 and covariance

 and $(B,y) \mapsto \Pi(B,Y = y)$ is a regular conditional distribution of $U$, given $Y$.
 This follows from \cite[Thm~4.2]{Lehtinen1989}, as described in section 2 of \cite{Agapiou2018}.
+As mentioned above, the choice of a Gaussian prior distribution is, i.a., motivated by the expected connection between tests defined in terms of the resulting posterior distribution and Tikhonov--Phillips regularized tests.
 The measure $\Pi(\cdot|Y = y)$ is almost surely absolutely continuous w.r.t. $\Pi$ according to Bayes' theorem with Radon-Nikodym derivative

 Theoretical properties of the posterior $\Pi(\cdot|Y = y)$ in Bayesian inverse problems have been studied widely in the literature.
 We refer to \cite{llm15,Agapiou2018} for its contraction properties in the linear case, and, e.g., to \cite{Nickl2020Bernstein} for a frequentistic analysis of its coverage in a nonlinear problem.
 Besides this, also non-Gaussian distributions have been treated, e.g., in \cite{l12a,l12b,lss09,ls04}.